SOliv1/the-cotswolds-edge/README.md

 # Flexbox Business Site -  Code Academy Project

 ## Code Academy Project Design Systems
+Using the grid and flex properties.
+Front end html and css only.

 ### This project and code has been modified to suit my own project purposes